ek33/Cpp-Codes/README.md

 # C++ Codes
 This repository includes the codes which are written in C++.
 The majority is consisted of my previous assignments but there is also my solution for the "Flower Games" question from "IEEEXtreme 10.0 Programming Competition".
+The .pdf files in each project explain that project.
 ### Library Software
 An object oriented project that makes the necessary transactions for a library
 ### Image Manipulation